Trailing Stop Loss

 Stop Loss as the name suggests helps you to stop the loss.
 It puts a limit to the loss that one can incur in a trade.

 Stop Loss is the most crucial aspect of trading.
 The number one reason why people have to face big losses is that they do not keep stop losses.
 Imagine about it.
 If you exit from your positions when your losses are minor then how can there be big losses?

 However, you know whats better ?
 Thats a trailing stop loss.

 Trailing stop loss is similar to the regular stop loss however it has a trailing amount attached to it.

 A trailing stop loss order is very effective at managing risk and optimizing profits.

 The trailing stop is not generally used as an entry order but rather when you already have an open favorable position which is accumulating profit.

 There are three main benefits of using a trailing stop loss.

 It allows you to secure profits too while securing profit it doesn’t place a limit on potential profits while securing profit you are at the same time setting a limit on potential loss in this way you can ride a trend while having an effective exit strategy in place.

-Initially the trailing stop loss is just same as the regular stop loss.
-The difference is realised when the trade moves in your desired direction.
+Initially, the trailing stop loss is just the same as the regular stop loss.
+The difference is realized when the trade moves in your desired direction.